 The grades 6-12 standards on the following pages define what students should understand and be able to do by the end of each grade.
-They correspond to the College and Career Readiness (CCR) anchor standards below by number.
-The CCR and grade-specific standards are necessary complements-the former providing broad standards, the latter providing additional specificity-that together define the skills and understandings that all students must demonstrate.
+They correspond to the College and Career Readiness (CCR) anchor standards below by

-1. Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.

-- Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content. - 3.
+- 1. Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence. - 2.
+Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content. - 3.
 Write narratives to develop experiences or events using effective literary techniques, well-chosen details, and well-structured sequences.